kestra-io/docs/content/docs/16.faq/pebble.md

 ## How to parse objects & list ?

-Sometimes outputs are nested objects or list.
+Sometimes outputs are made of nested objects or list.
 To parse those elements, you will need to use `jq` most of the time.

-jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.
+jq is like sed for JSON data - you can use it to slice, filter, map and transform structured data with the same ease that sed, awk, grep and similar commands let you play with text.

 For example, giving the following flow data